Skip to content

 Getting More Information out of Qstat

 You can gain a lot more information from qstat if you use its command line options.
-On the cluster type man qstat to read the man pages for further details on the qstat command.
-Below is a consise qstat usage:
+On the cluster type man qstat to read the user manual pages for further details on the qstat command.

 Job id Name User Time Use S Queue